1.0 Introduction

 The percentage of your on-premises assets that are quantum safe.

-The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all orange indicates 100% PQC-vulnerable.
+The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all red indicates 100% PQC-vulnerable.

 NOTE

-Click the number of vulnerable keys or resources to navigate to their respective list view on the Keys page.
+Click the number of vulnerable keys or resources to navigate to their respective list view.

 Count of the selected connection if it is identified as vulnerable.

-9.2 PQC Vulnerability by Keys and Resources – On-Premises Connection
+7.2 PQC Vulnerability by Cryptographic Assets – On-Premises Connection

 This section allows users to visualize PQC vulnerabilities by keys and resources for an on-premises connection using the Sunburst chart.